Roy & Williamson lead Sunrisers to win

 For Sunrisers, most of the pre-match discussion surrounded who was not playing, as opposed to who was.

-Having scored two and nought on his return to the IPL, Australia star Warner was droppe.
+Having scored two and nought on his return to the IPL, Australia star Warner was dropped.
 So often ensuring blistering starts for his side alongside England's Jonny Bairstow - who opted not to return for this phase of the tournament - Warner's struggles haves significantly contributed to Sunrisers' downfall in 2021.

 "It's a bit of a strange selection because it's very difficult for any team to keep somebody like David Warner out of their playing XI," former IPL player Abhishek Jhunjhunwala said on BBC Radio 5 Live Sports Extra.